PreciousMohale/PreciousMohale/README.md

 ---

 Hello!
-I'm Precious Mohale, a Masters graduate and an enthusiastic data analyst with a strong foundation in Python, MySQL, Excel, and Power BI.
+I'm Precious Mohale, an enthusiastic data scientist with a strong foundation in Python, MySQL, Excel, and Power BI.
 My journey began with a fascination for turning raw data into actionable insights.
 Here's what I bring to the table:

 1. **Python**:
    - I've honed my Python skills by working on data cleaning, transformation, and analysis.
-Whether it's pandas for data manipulation or matplotlib for visualizations, Python is my go-to tool.

 2. **MySQL**:
-   - SQL is my favourite!
-I've crafted complex queries, optimized databases, and explored relational data models.
-MySQL is where I feel at home.
+   - I've crafted complex queries, optimized databases, and explored relational data models.

 3. **Excel**:
    - Spreadsheets excite me!
 Functions, Pivot tables, Dashboards, I utilise Excel for data wrangling and reporting.